Battle of Kapyong: South Korean withdrawal, 22–23 April 1951

 Each of the battalions were deployed across the summits and slopes in separate company-sized defensive positions, creating a series of strong-points across a 7 km front.
 Due to the large amount of ground to be defended, each of the companies were spread widely, and were unable to offer mutual support.
 Instead, each platoon would support each other, with each company adopting all-round defence.
 Brigade Headquarters remained in the valley, 4 km to the south.
-With the 16th NZ Field Regiment still forward supporting the ROK, US IX Corps placed a battery of 105 mm howitzers from the US 213th Field Artillery Battalion and the twelve 4.2 in M2 mortars of B Company, 2nd Chemical Mortar Battalion, under the command of 27th Brigade.
+With 16 NZFR still forward supporting the ROK, US IX Corps placed a battery of 105 mm howitzers from the US 213th Field Artillery Battalion and the twelve 4.2 in M2 mortars of B Company, 2nd Chemical Mortar Battalion, under the command of 27th Brigade.
 Fifteen Sherman tanks from A Company, US 72nd Heavy Tank Battalion, were also in support.
+Also attached to the Brigade were two companies of the US 74th Engineer Combat Battalion who bivouacked on the hills nearby the 3 RAR positions.

 The 2 PPCLI subsequently occupied Hill 677 and began digging-in, deploying their six Vickers machine guns in sections to add depth, and using defensive fire tasks to cover the gaps in their positions.
 Meanwhile, the 3 RAR occupied Hill 504, with D Company holding the summit itself, A Company the spur-line which ran down to the north-west, and B Company the small hill by the river, while C Company was in reserve on the rear spur.
 In response to US IX Corps' requirements, Burke directed Ferguson to site his headquarters in the low ground of the valley in the vicinity of the hamlet of Chuktun-ni, so as to control the withdrawing ROK.
 However, this would limit Ferguson's situational awareness and his ability to control the battle, while also leaving them exposed to infiltration.
 The afternoon was spent on the lightly scrub-covered slopes digging-in and building sangars where the rocky ground proved too hard.
-In only a few hours, the 3 RAR managed to prepare hasty defensive positions, although defensive fire tasks were unable to be registered as the artillery forward observers were unable to reach the company positions until after dark.
+In only a few hours, the 3 RAR managed to prepare defensive positions, although defensive fire tasks were unable to be registered as the artillery forward observers were unable to reach the company positions until after dark.